 DC power supplies provide a regulated DC output to power a component, a module, or a device.
-A good DC power supply must deliver voltage and current that is stable and precise, with minimal noise to any type of load: resistive, inductive, low impedance, high impedance, steady-state, or variable.
+A power supply must deliver voltage and current that is stable and precise, with minimal noise to any type of load: resistive, inductive, low impedance, high impedance, steady-state, or variable.
 How well the power supply fulfills this mission and where it reaches its limits are defined in its specifications.

 Power supplies have two main settings, the output voltage and the current limit.
 How they are set in combination with the load determines how the power supply will operate.

 Most DC power supplies have two modes of operation.
 In Constant Voltage (CV) mode, the power supply controls the output voltage based on the user settings.
 In Constant Current (CC) mode, the power supply regulates the current.
 Whether the power supply is in CV or CC mode depends on both the user settings and the resistance of the load.

 - CV mode is the typical operating state of a power supply.
 It controls voltage.
 The output voltage is constant and is determined by the user’s voltage setting.

 The output current is determined by the impedance of the load.

 - CC mode is typically considered a safety mode, but can be used in other ways.
 In CC mode, the output current is constant and is determined by the user’s current limit setting.
 The voltage is determined by the impedance of the load.
 If the power supply is in CV mode and its current exceeds the user’s current limit setting, then the power supply will automatically switch to CC mode.
 The power supply can also revert back to CV mode if the load current falls below the current limit setting.

 The most important parameters for any application are the maximum voltage, maximum current, and maximum power that the power supply can generate.
 It is essential to ensure that the power supply can deliver the power at the required voltage and current levels.
 These three parameters are the first specifications that must be investigated.